The all-new Audi A3 Sportback – four generations in the making

 The body is extremely impact-resistant, rigid, and acoustically comfortable.
 With the 1.5 TFSI, the A3 Sportback has an unladen weight (without driver) of just 1,280 kg, making it very light.
 In the passenger cell, components made of hot-formed steel create a strong compound structure.
 The front-end flap is made of aluminium.

 With a drag coefficient starting from 0.28, the A3 Sportback is particularly aerodynamically efficient, which reduces CO2 emissions and fuel consumption.
 To achieve this, the aerodynamics developers put a great deal of effort into optimising many areas of the body, for example, the exterior mirrors and the underbody, which received a large-area lining.
 Aeroacoustics also plays a major part in ensuring that the wind noise is kept to a minimum even at high speeds and providing the customer with maximum comfort in terms of noise levels.
 Many engine versions have a controllable cooled air inlet: two horizontally positioned louvre modules behind the Singleframe that are actuated electrically.
 They regulate the airflow intelligently and situationally, thereby solving the conflict of objectives between optimum cooling output and aerodynamic efficiency.
 While driving, they remain closed as much as possible.
 The brake cooling with a neutral drag coefficient, where the air is guided from the engine compartment through the wheel arch shell to the brakes, is another new feature.
 When the vehicle is at a standstill, the engine fan generates the airflow.

 Well versed: the driver assist systems

 The Audi A3 Sportback is equipped with numerous assistance systems that provide support when driving in the city or on long journeys.
-In the Vorsprung, it uses a mid-range radar that takes measurements to the front, as well as two, rear-ends radar sensors, a front camera, four surround-view cameras, and twelve ultrasonic sensors.
+The Vorsprung, it uses a mid-range radar that takes measurements to the front, as well as two, rear-ends radar sensors, a front camera, four surround-view cameras, and twelve ultrasonic sensors.